rapid7/le_ruby/README.md

     Rails.logger = Le.new('LOGENTRIES_TOKEN')

-If you want to keep the logs in the console just add true after the key:
+If you want to keep also the logs in the console just add true after the key:

     Rails.logger = Le.new('LOGENTRIES_TOKEN', true)